orstavik/JoiComponents/book/chapter1/Pattern_HTML_JS_flow.md

 *above* itself in the DOM.
 Each change at each level should be considered a new frame, and one should try to avoid stacking too high.

-## implementation
+## Implementation

-for style.
+For style.
 You need a per document check.
 Each element will register itself, but it will in essense listen for an styleChanged event coming from the document.

 This presupposes that the different --custom-css-properties gets registered in each document.